-- (1) What are unique strengths and struggles of this youth? - (2) What accommodations/adaptations are being made at home and at school? - (3) Does anything trigger emotional or behavioral struggles? - (4) How does he/she act when things are getting overwhelming? - (5) What concerns do the parents have about putting their child in Scouting?
+- (1) What is the Scout good at and what is difficult? - (2) What accommodations/adaptations are being made at home and at school? - (3) Does anything trigger emotional or behavioral struggles?
+Situations?
+Stimuli? - (4) How does he/she act when things are getting overwhelming? - (5) What concerns do the parents have about putting their child in Scouting?

 The parents/guardians will decide how open they will be with you.
 Until they trust you, they might not share their child's diagnosis.
 If they confide in you, ask their permission before telling anyone else about a diagnosis.
 Practically speaking, it is more important to know the behaviors the Scout may exhibit than the name of the special need or disability.
 Asking parents for suggestions on how to handle disruptions will help you know which appropriate action to take.
 This also shows parents you are willing to listen and work with them on what's best for their son or daughter.
-If you believe the Scout will benefit from other key adult and youth leaders being brought into the loop, you may ask the family if you can brief others.
+If you believe the Scout will benefit from other key adult and youth leaders knowing the situation, you may ask the family if you can brief others.

 If appropriate to do so, include the Scout in the joining conference with their parents.
 For Cub Scouts, meeting just with the parents is fine.
-For Scouts BSA and older programs, the Scout is often included in the meeting, but good sense should prevail when deciding whether or not to include the Scout.
+For Scouts BSA and older programs, the Scout is often included in the meeting, but good sense should prevail when you decide whether or not to include the Scout.

 This is a candid and private conversation with the family, so the meeting needs to be out-ofearshot of others.
-It is OK to do this off at the side of a regular unit meeting, but you might have to hold the conference at a different place or time to get privacy.
+It is OK to do this off at the side at a regular unit meeting, but you might have to hold the conference at a different place or time to get some privacy.